Lebanon:Operations of the Islamic Resistance on Monday, Dece...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 11:00 a gathering of ‘Israeli’ occupation soldiers in the vicinity of ‘Al-Summaqah’ Site in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Branit’ Barracks with artillery shells, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Al-Raheb’ Site with Burkan missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Hadab Al-Bustan’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 9:00 am Al-Hamra Site with appropriate weapons.

-- The Islamic Resistance fighters destroyed at 15:35 the ‘Al-Baghdadi’ Site and a gathering of enemy soldiers and vehicles in its vicinity with artillery shells, inflicting upon them confirmed casualties.

-- The Islamic Resistance fighters targeted at 17:40 a gathering of ‘Israeli’ enemy infantry soldiers in the ‘Shtula’ Forest [in the occupied Lebanese Tarbikha village] with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 14:30 pm two Iron Dome platforms in the north of “Kabri” settlement with artillery, scoring accurate hits.

+- he Islamic Resistance fighters targeted at 8:00 pm a salvo of rockets at the occupied village of Al-Khalisa [Kiryat Shmona settlement] in response to the enemy’s targeting of a funeral ceremony in Aita Al-Shaab.
+We confirm that any harm to civilians will be reciprocal.

 Comments